 Meiosis is the process in which the number of chromosomes in each cell is cut in half through the separation of homologous chromosomes in a haploid cell.
 This means this cell contains only one of each kind of chromosome.
 A diploid cell has two of each kind of chromosome.
-In animals, meiosis occurs in the sex organs, the testes in the male and the ovaries in the female.
-Whereas mitosis results in the production of two genetically identical diploids cells, meiosis is a type of cell division that produces four genetically different cells, each with half the number of chromosomes as the parent cells.
+In animals, meiosis occurs in the sex organs, the male testes, and the female ovaries.
+Whereas Mitosis produces two genetically identical diploid cells, meiosis is a type of cell division that produces four genetically different cells, each with half the number of chromosomes as the parent cells.
 There are two distinct divisions: Meiosis I and Meiosis II.

 Meiosis I results in two daughter cells that now enter a second meiotic division.
 First, each chromosome becomes visible, and then the chromosomes line up in the center of each cell.
 The chromatids then separate, and the result is four haploid daughter cells.
 The four daughter cells have two chromosomes each.

 - What is the difference between a haploid cell and a diploid cell?